 - People (especially celebrities and famous people) because there is a self-analysis and personal coaching component to the project

-- Places (municipalities, regions and nations) because of the diversity of the stakeholders, lack of marketing savvy and the complexity of the decision making process
+- Places (municipalities, regions and nations) because of the diversity of the stakeholders and the complexity of the decision making process

-- (Sometimes, but not nearly as much as one might think), not-for-profit organizations because of the lack of budget and sometimes the lack of a marketing expertise in the organizations
+- (Sometimes, but not nearly as much as one might think), not-for-profit organizations because of the lack of budget and sometimes the lack of a marketing counterpart in the organization

 - FMCG because one has to understand retail, POS data, category management and other issues specific to FMCG